5 Writing Misconceptions and How to Fix Them

 - Your writing must be neutral.
 Were you taught to remove any emotion from your writing?
 Simple declarative sentences where there’s a clear subject (aka person or thing) are the most effective.
 The more specific you are, the better.
 If your writing is cleansed of anything sounding like a real person, it fails to engage readers.
 By being specific, your writing becomes more universal and accessible to your audience.

-To write effectively, have an idea about where you’re going and start writing wherever you find the energy in your piece.
-Stick to simple, descriptive words your audience understands to get your points across.
-Add a point of view and emotion in the form of specificity.
+Next, stick to simple, descriptive words your audience understands to get your points across.
+In fact, the shorter, the better.
+Add your point of view and emotion in the form of specificity.
 Lastly, edit, edit, edit.

 What other lessons you learned from your third grade teacher have you found to be wrong?
 Please share your learnings here.